• Style

 Wearing seersucker

 I own two seersucker suits.
 A navy blue suit was made to measure some years ago by King & Allen.
-A striped suit is off the peg (altered to fit) from MbE at Grey Flannel.
+The striped suit shown below was off the peg (altered to fit) from MbE at Grey Flannel.
 This is the cooler to wear of the two as the jacket is unlined, single breasted and loosely cut to ensure ventilation.
 The navy blue suit has a partly lined, double breasted jacket, making it slightly warmer to wear on a hot day - but it looks great as a more formal, warm weather work suit.
-Both are worn regularly as separates, indeed, the casual nature of seersucker means that you don't so much buy a suit as matching jacket and trousers - the future of the suit indeed (see my feature "Will The Suit Survive?")

 Share: